doguilmak/Restaurant-and-Cafe-API/README.md

 <br>

-Welcome to the **Little Lemon Django Project**, a comprehensive restaurant management system built using the Django web framework.
+Welcome to the **Restaurant & Café API Project**, a comprehensive restaurant management system built using the Django web framework.
 This project aims to streamline the operations of a restaurant, making it easier for restaurant owners and staff to manage menus, bookings, and customer information efficiently.

 <br>